Eating for Energy: Getting Off of the Blood Sugar Rollercoaster

 Primitive people ate complex carbohydrates, proteins, and fats.
 They ate intermittently, storing energy, to have it available when they needed it.
 With the change to an agricultural and then an industrial society, calorie dense foods like bread, sugar, and pasta are available all the time.
 Modern people get much of their nutrition from eating sugar and other refined carbohydrates.

 What happens when you eat a typical Standard American Diet breakfast of coffee, sugar, milk, and a muffin?
 You have a rapid rise in your blood sugar levels a half hour later and then a crash 1-2 hours later.
 This makes you feel hungry and tired, so what typically happens?
 You grab a snack.
 Someone in your office has generously brought cookies to share.
 You have a cookie and coffee and you are off on another blood sugar rollercoaster.
-As holistic doctors, Dr. Sklar and her team guide you on alternative ways to eat.
+As holistic doctors, Dr. Langston and her team guide you on alternative ways to eat.

 Eating for Energy helps avoid health risks.